oshnix/RW-Hyperweave/Readme.md

 ﻿# Hyperweave Plantation mod

-This mode has been borrowed from [**Foxy Dog**](https://steamcommunity.com/profiles/76561198056914692) after he declined to support it.
+This mod has been borrowed from [**Foxy Dog**](https://steamcommunity.com/profiles/76561198056914692) after he declined to support it.
-I am planning to support the mode from now own.
+I am planning to support this mod from now own.
 If you'd like to add a translation or a new feature, please, submit a PR

 ## Original description